My courses have been running for over 12 years now, with more than 2,200 students participating.

 This Understanding Digital Photography Course teaches you how to get off AUTO and start really creating images that appeal, not from luck, but from understanding your camera.
 It is designed for people with little or no digital photography experience or those with a limited knowledge that want to expand their skills.

 This course is a 10 class/workshop (30 hour) mid-week night course.
-I run this 30 hour Photographic Course which is split into 6 theory lessons and 4 hands-on location Workshops, every term.
+I run this 30 hour Photographic Course which is split into 6 theory lessons (20 hours) and 4 hands-on location Workshops (10 hours), every term.

 Gift Certificates are available …